Anam-jafar/Deep_Learning/README.md

-# Deep_Learning
+# Machine Learning
-Here are some of the practice projects that I have done in Deep learning.
+Here are some of the practice projects that I have done in Machine learning.